capsule-corp-ternoa/nft-marketplace-api/readme.md

 | incViews | query param | no | increment views or not (true, false) |
 | viewerWalletId | query param | no | wallet address of the viewer, if connected |

-`POST /api/nfts/getSameGroupNFTS/:id` : Gets NFTs with the same serie as specified NFT id
+`GET /api/nfts/getSameGroupNFTS/:id` : Gets NFTs with the same serie as specified NFT id

 Parameters:
 | PARAMETER | TYPE | MANDATORY | USE |